-In our 2009 survey, we examine the experiences of LGBT students with regard to indicators of negative school climate: hearing biased remarks, including homophobic remarks, in school; feeling unsafe in school because of personal characteristics, such as sexual orientation, gender expression, or race/ethnicity; missing classes or days of school because of safety reasons; and experiences of harassment and assault in school.
-We also examine the possible negative effects of a hostile school climate on LGBT students' academic achievement, educational aspirations, and psychological well-being.
-We explore the diverse nature of LGBT students' experiences by reporting on how these differ by students' personal and community characteristics.
-We also examine whether or not students report experiences of victimization to school officials or to family members and how these adults address the problem.
-In addition, we demonstrate the degree to which LGBT students have access to supportive resources in school, and we explore the possible benefits of these resources, including Gay-Straight Alliances (GSAs), school harassment/assault policies, supportive school staff, and curriculum that is inclusive of LGBT-related topics.
+In this 2011 survey, the authors examine the experiences of LGBT students with regard to indicators of negative school climate: hearing biased remarks, including homophobic remarks, in school; feeling unsafe in school because of personal characteristics, such as sexual orientation, gender expression, or race/ethnicity; missing classes or days of school because of safety reasons; and experiencing harassment and assault in school.
+They also examine: the possible negative effects of a hostile school climate on LGBT students’ academic achievement, educational aspirations, and psychological well-being; whether or not students report experiences of victimization to school officials or to family members and how these adults address the problem; and how the school experiences of LGBT students differ by personal and community characteristics.
+In addition, they demonstrate the degree to which LGBT students have access to supportive resources in school, and they explore the possible benefits of these resources, including: Gay-Straight Alliances (GSAs) or similar clubs; anti-bullying/harassment school policies and laws; supportive school staff; and curricula that are inclusive of LGBT-related topics.
+Given that GLSEN has more than a decade of data, the changes are examined over the time.

 Record created by